Degrees and Certifications:

 National Board Certified Teacher

-This is my 19th school year at Riverwood Middle School and my 22nd year overall as a school counselor.
+2021-2022 will be my 20th school year at Riverwood Middle School and my 23rd year overall as a school counselor.
 I am a 1998 graduate of UNC-Wilmington with a Bachelor of Arts in Elementary Education.
 The following year, I earned my Masters of Education Degree in School Counseling, K-12.
 I also earned my National Board Certification in 2005 in the area of Guidance and School Counseling, K-12.
 I'm pleased to announce that I earned my re-certification on my National Boards in November 2014!

 I have been married to my husband Jason, a Clayton native, for 17 years and we have two energetic and amazing children, Tucker age 13 and Jillian age 10.
 In my "free" time, I enjoy vacationing at the beach, gardening and reading.

 My door is always open to you!
 Please contact me anytime I can be of assistance to you or your family!